A service, training, and humanitarian mission dedicated to serving the pilgrims (zawaar) of Imam Hussain (AS) during Arbaeen.

 View 16th MissionReview the post-mission report for IMI’s 15th Annual Arbaeen Medical Mission.

-View 15th MissionApplications for the 18th Annual Arbaeen Medical Mission will open soon, InshaAllah.
+View 15th MissionApplications for international team members for 18th Annual Arbaeen Medical Mission are closed.

 For this year’s Arbaeen, our plans include a new program open to all through IMI’s Unique Experiences: Arbaeen Ziyarat & Service Mission, blending spiritual & social programming for your whole family with services for the zawaar of Imam Hussain (A.S.).
 OPEN TO ALL, not just delegates of IMI's 14th Annual Arbaeen Medical Mission